Anthony Lupo

 Anthony R. Lupo (born March 13, 1966) is a department chair and professor of atmospheric science at the University of Missouri.
 He became a member of the American Meteorological Society in 1987, Sigma Xi in 1992, the National Weather Association in 2000, is a former expert reviewer for the 2001 IPCC Third Assessment Report, and became a Fulbright Scholar in 2004.
 He is also a fellow of the Royal Meteorological Society and the editor-in-chief of the scientific journal National Weather Digest.

+As of 2026 Legates is a research fellow at the Independent Institute.

 Education

 Lupo received his Associate of Science degree in 1986 from Cayuga Community College, his Bachelor's in 1988 from State University of New York at Oswego, and his Master's and PhD from Purdue University in 1991 and 1995, respectively.

 Research

 Lupo's primary research interests include the formation and characteristics of blocking anticyclones.
 Some of these causes Lupo and his research program have been studying include rising global temperatures and levels.
 Lupo has also conducted research on La Nina years and how they tend to be hotter than typical years, as occurred in the US Midwest in 1889 and 2012.